-Environmental Engineering and Project Management is intended for those that find themselves in management positions with little knowledge or experience of the management techniques necessary to manage the range of projects for which they have responsibilities.
-In addition, it is appropriate for people who have a background in management but feel that they lack up-to-date technical knowledge, in the rapidly changing field of Environmental Engineering.
+It is intended for those who find themselves in management positions with little knowledge or experience of the management techniques necessary to manage the range of projects for which they have responsibilities.
+The course is also appropriate for people who have a background in management but feel that they lack up-to-date technical knowledge in the rapidly changing field of environmental engineering.

 Start date: September